medhavi27/ASO-Web-App/documents/design-journey.md

 [Include any other information that your client needs to know about your final website design.
 For example, what client wants or needs were unable to be realized in your final product?
 Why were you unable to meet those wants/needs?]

-I think we were able to meet all the client's needs!
+I think we were able to meet all the client's needs other than a detailed member bio page.
+The members of ASO didn't provide us with bios like the Arts and Sciences page did, but this can be easily fixed in the future.

 ## Final Notes to the Graders